coalaura/echo-vault/README.md

 ![banner](.github/banner.png)

-A blazing fast minimal ShareX backend written in golang.
-This backend is designed to be as minimal as possible and therefore does not provide a built-in UI.
-Instead, it provides a simple API that can be used to build a UI on top of it.
-It also converts all uploaded images to webp for better compression and faster loading times.
+A blazing fast minimal ShareX backend written in Go.
+Echo-Vault keeps the moving parts lean: it stores uploads, exposes a tiny API, and lets a reverse proxy handle the heavy lifting.
+Images are converted to WebP by default for small file sizes and quick delivery, with optional GIF re-encoding to scrub metadata.

 ## Features

+- Drop-in ShareX uploader with bearer-token auth
+- Automatic WebP conversion with configurable quality/effort
+- Optional GIF re-encoding (or keep original GIFs intact)
-+ Import existing images
+- Import existing files straight into the database
-+ Minimal setup & config
-+ Optional image compression
-+ ... and more!
+- Commented `config.yml` generated on first run

 ## Installation

-1. Download the [latest release](https://github.com/coalaura/echo-vault/releases/latest) or compile it yourself
+1. Download the [latest release](https://github.com/coalaura/echo-vault/releases/latest) or build from source.
-2. Run the binary once to generate a config file
+2. Run the binary once in the target directory to create `config.yml` and the `storage/` folder.
-3. Edit the config file to your liking
+3. Edit `config.yml` to match your domain, port, and upload token.
-4. Upload the [echo_vault.service](echo_vault.service) file to the same directory as the binary
+4. (Optional) Install the provided [echo_vault.service](echo_vault.service) unit next to the binary.
-5. Allow the binary to be executed using `chmod +x echo_vault`
+5. Make the binary executable: `chmod +x echo_vault`.
-6. Adjust the path in the service file to the path of the binary
-7. Create a symlink to the service file using `ln -s /path/to/echo_vault.service /etc/systemd/system/echo_vault.service`
-8. Start the service using `service echo_vault start`
+6. Update the service file paths, symlink it into `/etc/systemd/system/`, and start it (`service echo_vault start`).
-9. Configure nginx (or your reverse proxy of choice) to proxy requests to the backend
+7. Point nginx (or another reverse proxy) at the backend (config below).
-10. Configure ShareX to use the backend
+8. Configure ShareX to send uploads to your instance using the bearer token.

 ![sharex](.github/sharex.png)

 ## Configuration

-When you run the program for the first time, it will generate a `config.yml` file in the same directory as the executable.
-You can edit this file to adjust the behavior of the server.

-Below is an example configuration:
+Running Echo-Vault creates a commented `config.yml` beside the binary.
+Adjust it and restart the service.

 ```yaml
 server: